zink-lang/zink/docs/cli/README.md

-# `zinkup`
+# Command Line Tool

-The zink components are gathered here, you can install all of the components directly with:
+The zink toolchain are gathered in [zinkup][zinkup]

+You can install all of the components directly with:

 ```bash
 cargo install zinkup